Code-4-Community/learning-resources/docs/jumpstart/dictionary.md

 ## General Terminology

-### Architecture

-- The fundamental structure of a software project.

 ### Anonymous Functions/Lambdas

 - Anonymous functions are functions that are created inline or over a few lines within